2023 Best Public Health Schools in North Carolina

 Read full report on Public Health at University of North Carolina at Greensboro

-North Carolina A & T State University landed the #8 spot in the 2023 rankings for the best public health programs.
+North Carolina A & T State University came in at #8 in this year’s edition of the Best Public Health Schools in North Carolina ranking.
 NC A&T is a fairly large public school located in the city of Greensboro.

 On average, public health graduates from NC A&T take out $36,521 in student loans while working on their degree.

-Full Public Health at North Carolina A & T State University Report
+Read full report on Public Health at North Carolina A & T State University

-University of North Carolina at Wilmington did quite well in this year’s ranking of the best schools for public health students.
-It came in at #9 on the list.
-Located in the city of Wilmington, UNCW is a public school with a large student population.
+University of North Carolina at Wilmington ranked #9 on this year’s Best Public Health Schools in North Carolina list.
+Located in the midsize city of Wilmington, UNCW is a public college with a large student population.

 After completing their degree, public health graduates from UNCW carry an average student debtload of $24,094.
 This translates to an average monthly loan payment of $361, based on a 10-year repayment plan.

-Full Public Health at University of North Carolina at Wilmington Report
+Read full report on Public Health at University of North Carolina at Wilmington

-East Carolina University landed the #10 spot in the 2023 rankings for the best public health programs.
-Located in the city of Greenville, ECU is a public college with a fairly large student population.
+East Carolina University ranked #10 on this year’s Best Public Health Schools in North Carolina list.
+Located in the city of Greenville, ECU is a public school with a very large student population.

 Public Health majors at ECU take out an average of $26,000 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $271.

-Full Public Health at East Carolina University Report
+Read full report on Public Health at East Carolina University

 Public Health is one of 30 different types of healthcare programs to choose from.